Skip to main content

 Program Details

-• Virtual experience with in-person opportunity (Limited transportation assistance will be available from designated pick-up points around Harrisburg.)
+• Virtual experience with in-person opportunity (limited transportation assistance may be available from designated pick-up points around Harrisburg.)

-• Recorded lectures will be sent out ahead of the scheduled session – students are expected to watch the video prior to the Zoom session
+• Recorded lectures are sent out ahead of the scheduled session – participants are expected to watch the video prior to the Monday sessions

 • Interactive discussion about the lecture material